|

 can help in ID.
 Wings are generally

-the abdomen.
+females may be easier to ID than the males.
 Females have a ventral spine located on segment

 Bluets are weak fliers and don't usually venture out too

 far from cover.
-When perched, they can usually be found holding
+When perched, they usually hold their wings alongside their abdomen.

-many species looking so similar sometimes the only way to identify them
+of species are so similar that the only way to identify them